Today's Bible Reading: Romans 15

 Romans 12-15 has three major sections: transformed living (12-13), living by faith in the midst of differing ideas (14-15:13), and Paul's desire to build on the strong faith of the church in Rome to advance his ministry to the Gentiles (15:14-33).

-The text today continues the discussion from Romans 14, leaving the important section of 15:14-33 untouched.
-This demonstrates one of the challenges of writing daily devotions that are focused on entire chapters.
+The short reading today continues the discussion from Romans 14.
+Focusing on 15:1-7 leaves the important section of 15:14-33 untouched.
+That demonstrates one of the challenges of writing daily devotional thoughts that are designed to cover entire chapters.
 What does one do when a chapter contains two distinctly different themes?
 How does one write briefly but completely?
 Compromises must be made, and today's compromise excludes an important part of this chapter.
 I encourage you to read and study it on your own.

-Today's text explains more fully the conclusions to be drawn from Paul's teachings in chapter 14.
-All members of the body are obligated to the others (we belong to one another, 12:5), but the strong have a special obligation to the weak.
+Today's text explains more fully the conclusions that should be drawn from Paul's teachings in Chapter 14.
+All members of the body are obligated to the others (we belong to one another, 12:5), but the strong (with more liberated consciences) have a special obligation to the weak (with restricted consciences).
 Christ is our example.
 The Old Testament provides ample examples.
 Living in harmony brings praise and glory to God.
-The key is that we accept one another as Christ has accepted us in our imperfections and frailties.
+The key teaching is that we should accept one another as Christ has accepted us in our imperfections and frailties.

-How hard is it for the contemporary church to live out Romans 14 and today's text?
+How hard is it for the contemporary church to live out the teachings of Romans 14-15?
 A quote: "Churches split over personalities and call it doctrine."
 Do you agree or disagree?
-If the "faith" of brothers in Christ does not always agree, what must we conclude about the nature of faith?
+If the "faith" of brothers in Christ does not always agree, what should we conclude?

-In depth: To what extent do you think the matters of chapters 14-15 are really about Jewish-Gentile differences, based on the doctrinal sections (chapters 1-11), the illustrations of chapter 14, and the quotations in 15:9-12?
+In depth: To what extent do you think the matters of Chapters 14-15 deal with Jewish-Gentile differences, based on the doctrinal sections (chapters 1-11), the illustrations of chapter 14, and the quotations in 15:9-12?

-Dear God, bind us together as the body of Christ in fresh and affirming ways, so that we might demonstrate and declare your glory.
+Dear God, bind us together in the body of Christ in fresh and affirming ways, so that we will demonstrate and declare your glory.
 Give us a spirit that builds unity.
-Give us a commitment to one another and to you that is bigger than our own personal preferences-so that we do not please ourselves.
-Give us the joy peace, trust, hope, and power for which Paul prays, in Jesus' name, Amen.
+Give us a commitment to one another and to you that is bigger than our own personal preferences -- so that we do not seek to please ourselves.
+Give us the joy, peace, trust, hope, and power for which Paul prays, in Jesus' name, Amen.